 David is President of Salem Investment Counselors.
 He received his JD degree from Wake Forest University School of Law in 1979 and in 1981 earned his MBA from Indiana University.
 He is a graduate of Wabash College in Crawfordsville, Indiana.
 David became a CPA in 1982 and was employed as a senior tax accountant at Deloitte, Haskins & Sells before joining Salem in 1984.
 In 1987 David was awarded the Chartered Financial Analyst designation.
 He has been active in the Clemmons and Winston-Salem communities and has served on numerous boards and community organizations.

 Dale is a graduate of the University of North Carolina School of Business and School of Law where he was a member of Phi Beta Kappa and the Order of the Coif.
 He became a Certified Public Accountant in 1981 and a member of the North Carolina State Bar in 1979.
-Dale worked for Deloitte, Haskins and Sells from September 1979 to December 1987 where he was a designated specialist in qualified retirement plans and estate planning.
-In January of 1988, Dale joined Salem where he specializes in fixed income securities and portfolio management.
-Dale earned the Chartered Financial Analyst designation in 1990.
+He worked for Deloitte, Haskins and Sells from September 1979 to December 1987 where he was a designated specialist in qualified retirement plans and estate planning.
+In January, 1988, Dale joined Salem where he specializes in fixed income securities and portfolio management.
+He earned the Chartered Financial Analyst designation in 1990 and served as President of Salem for 16 years until 2017.
+He has also served on the Board of Trustees of Wake Forest University Baptist Hospital in Winston-Salem.